-The parameter μ_t , however, is set so as to reduce the mean consumption enough that there is no change in the expected utility of current consumption at date t for each occupation.
+The parameter μ_t is set above zero so as to reduce the mean unskilled parental consumption enough that there is no change in the expected (contemporaneous) utility of these parents at date t.
 Assuming wages are unchanged, this implies that dynastic utilities of both occupations are unchanged.
-Hence the future benefit of investment is unchanged.
-The subsidization of education in occupation c on the other hand lowers the sacrifice parents must endure to educate their children.
-Hence households invest more often.
+Hence investment incentives for generations prior to t are unchanged.
+The subsidization of education in the unskilled occupation on the other hand lowers the sacrifice these parents must endure to educate their children.
+Hence unskilled households in generation t will be motivated to invest more often (i.e., the threshold ability for their children will fall).